wlads/reefpoints/source/posts/2013-12-22-lessons-learned-two-years-of-running-a-dockyard.md

    first thing we look for then you are probably not someone we want to work with.
 We are running a business and there are plenty of great ideas out there and plenty of great people.
-But the sad fact is many of them cannot afford to build the applicaitons they dream of, at least not through us.
+But the sad fact is many of them cannot afford to build the applications they dream of, at least not through us.
 Financially vetting clients is very important.
 It makes no sense to waste our time in contract negotiations with someone that cannot afford our services.
 We try to discover this as soon as possible